top of page

 The easiest way to handle all of this is with a seasonal maintenance plan.
 Companies like M&M Sprinklers offer programs that include spring startups, mid season checkups, controller adjustments, and fall winterization.
 A technician inspects every part of your system, catches small problems before they become big ones, and optimizes your schedule for maximum water savings.

 If you’re tired of dealing with sprinkler headaches, it’s time to call in the pros.
-For reliable and experienced sprinkler repair Lubbock, contact M&M Sprinklers today to schedule a system checkup.

 Frequently Asked Questions